 Skip to main content

-Little Mountain Lion Productions
+About Little Mountain Lion

-Little Mountain Lion Productions is a not-for-profit organization made of writers, directors, actors and designers who produce Theatre in Vancouver, BC.
-Our mandate is to produce plays exploring the overlap between film and literature, while also fostering the development of youth and emerging artists in all aspects of production.
 Our mission is to incite dialogue between mediums, to encourage movie fans, book fans, and typical non-theatregoers to experience live Theatre.
 We believe that by involving young artists and audiences in this process, we can create a lasting and continued growth in the Vancouver Theatre community.
 We invite fans of all forms of storytelling and of all ages to consider the importance of how and why people tell stories, and to experience the thrill of a good story performed live.

 We understand and acknowledge the responsibility to provide a safe, consensual, harassment-free environment for all artists, whether youth or adult.
 Our four pillars of values are: Inclusivity, Respect, Agency, and Joy.